hoonzis/KoExtensions/README.md

 Additional binding and tools for KnockoutJS the package includes:

-1. Piechart binding (based on [D3JS](http://d3js.org/))
+1. Piechart binding
-2. Stacked-barchart binding (based on [D3JS](http://d3js.org/))
+2. Stacked/standard barchart binding
+3. Line chart binding
+4. Histogram chart with data probability distribution
-3. Google maps binding
+5. Google maps binding
-4. Bootstrap DateTime picker binding
+6. Bootstrap DateTime picker binding
-5. FormattedValue binding - simply format the values as you need.
+7. FormattedValue binding - simply format the values as you need.

+All charts are created with [D3JS](http://d3js.org/) and based on the examples.
 [Sample application](http://hoonzis.blogspot.fr/2013/03/sample-application-ravendb-knockoutjs.html)

 ###The pie-chart binding###